TaTooKa/Erzahlspiel/docs/source/pages/worlds/neonandchrome/characters.rst

  "**BLIND**: Overwhelm target device/Neuralink’s optics with a ``Blind (Moderate)`` Condition.","1 K฿" "**BYPASS**: Open target electronic lock or unlock authentication/SecGuard software.","1 K฿" "**CLEAN**: Scan, locate and remove any malware present in target device or Neuralink.
-Takes a few minutes.","1 K฿" "**DEFRAG**: Locate and repair target device/Neuralink’s code and data, removing Conditions caused by *Frag* or *Dumpshock*.
+Takes a few minutes.","1 K฿" "**DEFRAG**: Locate and repair target device/Neuralink’s corrupted code and data, removing Conditions caused by *Frag* or *Dumpshock*.
 Takes a few minutes per Condition.","1 K฿"
  "**DELAY**: Make target device/Neuralink’s directives and movements twice as slow.","1 K฿" "**FRAG**: 'fragment' or corrupt the code and data of target device/Neuralink/VR construct, causing virtual harm in the form of Conditions until it is out of order or incapacitated. ","1 K฿"
  "**ISOLATE**: Target device/Neuralink’s input and output are blocked and disconnected from the Net, with an ``Offline`` Condition.","2 K฿"